 Cysts are sac-like lumps filled with air, fluid, or other substances.
 Vaginal cysts range from too small to see to the size of an orange.
-Most are symptomless, but larger cysts can cause discomfort, for example, during sex.
-Cysts can also become infected, leading to an abscess.
+Most are symptomless, but larger cysts can cause discomfort.

 Cysts range in size from too small to see to the size of an orange.
 These lumps can appear anywhere on the body, including the vagina.